-A wise person once said to never expect one hundred percent support from any individual who was not personally involved in devising a change which had an impact on his work.
+A wise person once said never to expect 100% support from any individual who was not personally involved in devising a change that had an impact on their work.
 The wise person was right.

-People don't mind change once they get used to the idea and have had the opportunity to have an impact on the direction of the change.
-Even asking an employee's opinion and then later choosing another direction is significantly better than never giving the employee a voice in the change at all.
+People don't mind change once they get used to the idea and have had the opportunity to provide input about the direction of the change.
+Even asking an employee's opinion and then later choosing another direction is significantly better than never giving the employee a voice in the change.

-Creating a work environment in which employees feel as if they have the power to initiate change is also positive and a tribute to your work culture.
+Creating a work environment where employees feel they have the power to initiate change is also positive and a tribute to your work culture.
 But, more frequently, employees find themselves caught up in changes that others are initiating.

-In any change, especially ones that affect a complete organization, it is impossible to involve every employee in each decision.
-Respondents to our change management questions over the years suggest, however, that when change works, more often than not it's because the organization has gone out of its way to use employee involvement.
+In any change, especially one that affects the entire organization, it's impossible to involve every employee in each decision.
+But when change works, more often than not it's because the organization has gone out of its way to use employee involvement.

 Employee involvement is the difference between sad and unhappy foot-draggers and engaged, excited employees who were trusted to give their input.
 You don't want to create the first when you need change to occur in your workplace.

 Employee Involvement in Effective Change Management

 - Create a plan for involving as many people as possible, as early as possible, in the change process.
-You need to make this plan with your change team, your senior managers, whoever will be leading the charge with the change.
+Make this plan with your change team, your senior managers, and whoever will be leading the charge for the change.
 This senior or management team plays a critical role in building and developing support for change.

+- Leave no employees behind.
 If a small group makes the change management plans, employees affected by the decisions will not have had needed time to analyze, think about, and adjust to the new ideas.
-If you leave employees behind, at any stage of the process, you open the door in your change management process, for misunderstanding, resistance, and hurt.
+If you leave employees behind, at any stage of the process, you open the door in your change management process for misunderstanding, resistance, and hurt.

 - Build measurement systems into the change process that tell people when they are succeeding or failing.
 Provide consequences in either case.
 Employees who are positively working with the change need rewards and recognition.

-After allowing some time for employees to pass through the predictable stages of change, negative consequences for failure to adopt the changes, are needed.
-You cannot allow the nay-sayers to continue on their negative path forever; they sap your organization of time, energy, and focus, and eventually, affect the morale of the positive many.
+After allowing some time for employees to pass through the predictable stages of change, negative consequences for failure to adopt the changes are needed.
+You cannot allow the naysayers to continue on their negative path forever; they sap your organization of time, energy, and focus, and eventually, affect the morale of the positive majority.

 The key is to know, during your change management process, when to say, enough is enough.
-Most organizations wait too long and employees have a powerful opportunity to inflict damage on all of your hopes and dreams.
+Most organizations wait too long, and employees have a powerful opportunity to inflict damage on your goals.

-Help employees feel as if they are involved in a change management process that is larger than themselves by taking these actions to effectively involve employees in making the needed changes effectively.
+Help employees feel as if they are involved in a change management process that is larger than themselves by taking these actions to involve employees in making the needed changes effectively.
 When the progress of the changes is measured, you'll be happy you did.